rainij/papass/README.md

-# rs-pass
+# papass

 **This is a work in progress**

-*rspass* generates passphrases following the [diceware](https://theworld.com/~reinhold/diceware.html) approach as proposed by Arnold
+*papass* generates passphrases following the [diceware](https://theworld.com/~reinhold/diceware.html) approach as proposed by Arnold
 G. Reinhold.